DannyCrews/rubykhan/README.md

 ## Usage

-So far, this gem only accesses the publically available parts of the API, but you can request an API key and use OmniAuth to authenticate users using their Khan Academy logins, and to access specific information about users.
-Try this [Khan Academy OmniAuth gem](https://github.com/dipil-saud/omniauth-khan-academy).
+So far, this gem only accesses the publically available parts of the API.
+For authentication, try [Khan Academy OmniAuth gem](https://github.com/dipil-saud/omniauth-khan-academy).

 In your main.rb file: